USA Parkway finished and open — well, almost

 Malfabon said crews are still putting the finishing touches on the final stretch of highway — cable barriers and other safety improvements leading to the roundabout connecting it to Highway 50.

-Sandoval told the crowd braving the hot sun on a 90-plus day the project is being completed "three months early and on budget."
+Sandoval told the crowd braving the hot sun on a 90-degree-plus day the project is being completed "three months early and on budget."

 He said the road will be "a game changer, a significant improvement in the movement of services and goods."
 He said it connects the residents of Silver Springs, Dayton, Yerington and Carson City to the growing number of skilled jobs being offered by companies now opening for business at the industrial center.